LGBTQ rights in Tasmania: Historical conviction expungement scheme

 In December 2015, the Tasmanian Liberal Government announced it would introduce legislation in the Tasmanian Parliament to expunge historic criminal records for consensual homosexual sexual activity.
 This announcement followed a report released by the Tasmanian Anti-Discrimination Commissioner in April 2015 which recommended the establishment of such a scheme and how it should be modelled.
 Individuals charged with offences pertaining to homosexual sexual conduct prior to its decriminalisation in 1997 will be able to submit an application with the state's Secretary of the Department of Justice to have such charges removed from their criminal records.
 A draft bill was released by the Department of Justice in June 2016.

 On 6 April 2017, the Expungement of Historical Offences Act 2017 was introduced to the Tasmanian House of Assembly by Attorney-General Vanessa Goodwin.
 The bill would allow those who were convicted of homosexual sexual offences (prior to its decriminalisation in Tasmania in 1997) and cross-dressing (which was an offence under the Police Offences Act 1935, until being repealed in 2001) to apply to the Secretary for the Department of Justice, or have a person apply on their behalf if deceased, to have their conviction expunged.
 The bill was debated in the Assembly on 13 April, and was passed in the Assembly on 2 May 2017.
 It then proceeded to the mostly independent Legislative Council for consideration, where a first reading was held on 19 May 2017.
 The bill was debated in the council on 20 and 21 September 2017, passing the council on the latter date.
 Several amendments designed to streamline procedures relating to applications, the treatment of sensitive data and the decision-making process were agreed to by the council.
 The Assembly agreed to the council's amendments on 18 October 2017, and the bill became an Act of Parliament by royal assent on 21 November 2017.
 The law went into effect on 9 April 2018.
 Schemes of this nature exist in all other jurisdictions of Australia.

 As of November 2020, a proposal to establish a compensation scheme for individuals convicted of same-sex sexual activity or cross dressing prior to 1997 and 2001 respectively is being drafted.
+On August 2, 2026 the up to $75,000 for effected individuals compensation payment went into effect by Tasmanian legislation.